carpentriesoffline/offlinedatasci/paper.md

 The offlinedatasci package automatically downloads the most recent versions of installers for essential tools including R, Python, and Rstudio.
-Obtaining up-to-date software installers for all operating systems students are likely to use requires automating the download of the installer for the most recent version of the software for each operating system.
+Obtaining up-to-date installers for all systems, that students are likely to use, requires automating the download of the most recent version for each operating system.
 We accomplish this by parsing the HTML from the relevant installer download pages, for R (https://cran.r-project.org/),
 Python